chazkiker2/dev-recommendations/README.md

 - Fullstack web development
   - This is simply where a developer covers both frontend and backend.
 It takes on a lot of different "versions".
 For instance, I am a fullstack developer with a backend-heavy lean.
 I primarily work in the backend, but I do a lot of *functional* frontend work.
 I am very rarely responsible for making some site look pretty... the frontend work I do is more about interacting with the backend API and shaping that data into something meaningful for the end user.
 (I avoid CSS and design as much as humanly possible, simply because I prefer functionality coding over design!)

+### How did I learn how to code?
+(Sparknotes overview of my coding journey)

+1. **[Summer 2019] Rafting and coding?**\
+With 0 coding knowledge, I was tasked to work on Google Sheets scripts (Google's variation of JavaScript) that drove our rafting company's scheduling spreadsheet.
+I immediately fell in love with the puzzle of working out problems with code.
+2. **[Summer 2019] Learn Python**\
+Python was my first language.
+I learned through [Codecademy's "Learn Python 3" course](https://www.codecademy.com/learn/learn-python-3), which was wonderful.
+1. **[Fall 2019-Spring 2020] CompSci Major (Freshman year)**\
+I committed to Belmont University for college before I knew I wanted to code.
+I switched my major to CompSci; I was 1 of 30 CompSci majors at the university.
+While I was at Belmont, I learned Object Oriented Programming principles in several classes.
+We used Java.
+1. **[Summer 2020] Self-taught web dev (post-freshman year summer)**\
+Belmont's CompSci program was lacking.
+I planned to transfer to CU Boulder for CompSci.
+I spent this summer learning JavaScript, HTML, CSS, React, and *a small bit* of backend programming.
+I used [Codecademy's Full-Stack Engineer career path](https://join.codecademy.com/learn/paths/full-stack-engineer-career-path/).
+Would recommend.
+1. **[Fall 2020–Spring 2021] Coding Bootcamp: Lambda School**\
+Covid happened and (like many others) changed my plans.
+It didn't make sense to pay $60k for CU Boulder if I were to be remote.
+Instead, I attended Lambda School, a coding bootcamp.
+There, I  studied fullstack web development.
+I deepened my knowledge of CSS, HTML, JavaScript; I learned everything there is to know about React; and I learned Java Spring to build backend APIs.\
+We also studied algorithms with an interview focus and went through "Labs" where we built actual products for real life stakeholders.
+   1. I highly recommend the bootcamp path if you're willing to forego a classic college experience.
+   2. Lambda School is now known as Bloomberg Institute... it's drastically different than when I attended and I would sadly no longer recommend folks attend.
+But!
+If you're interested in the bootcamp path, please contact me and I will happily provide some better recommendations.
+1. **[Summer 2021] Job Hunt & Open Source work**\
+While I was job hunting, I was also exploring other languages & frameworks.
+Simultaneously, I fell in love with Open-Source software.
+I worked on projects for RustLang (the open-source org behind the language of Rust) and did some work for a handful of cryptocurrency & blockchain startups.
+1. **[Fall 2021–Now] Full Time Software Developer at The Motley Fool**\
+I started with The Motley Fool in August of 2021.
+I've been there ever since and I've been happily working as a fullstack dev on their CommerceTech team.
+Our team primarily works in the backend with C# & ASP.NET ecosystem.
+Our primary frontend app uses Blazor.
+And we have several other applications that use Python and Django.

 ## My Primary Languages